On this page, you will find a thorough list of all my favorite tools and resources that I use on this site, in my studio, and at home.

 My Music Staff.
 My Music Staff is a studio-management cloud-based software.
-It does not have an app and is only available on desktop.
+It does not have an app and is only available via your brows.
 While it has many robust features, I simply use it for sending invoices and tracking payments.
 I also use their form embedded form feature to connect student inquiries on my website to my student lead list in My Music Staff.
 Nicola Cantan highlights this latter feature in this blog post.

 Google Forms.
 Google Forms are free and easy to use.
 Use it for studio registration forms as well as event sign-up forms.
 You can easily export the entries into a spreadsheet format.

 Tally.so.
 Tally is another form builder I’ve been using in conjunction with Notion.
 It takes a little more tech-savvy work to connect the two so if you shy away from tech, I would recommend sticking with Google Forms.
 Otherwise, I am loving Tally.so and moving a lot of what I’ve done in Google Forms over the past years into Tally.